Guy A. Hanley, Curator of Collections

 Hessler, L., E. Beckendorf, G. Hanley, Et al. 2010.
 Ladybugs of Maine.
 Maine Agricultural and Forest Experiment Station Poster Publication #3174.

 Gordon, R.D., C. Canepari, G. Hanley.
-In preparation.
 South American Coccinellidae (Coleoptera), Part XIV: systematic revision of Brachiacantha DeJean (Hyperaspidinae: Brachiacanthini)

 Hanley, Guy A, D.Cuthrell, 2008.
 Carrion beetles of North Dakota, an atlas and identification Guide, Science Monograph #4, Minot State University.